seb-dumont/oragonefreet.github.io/_posts/2019-3-1-CMake-Compliant-Library.md

 If you don't know what imported targets are, this is not a big deal.
 Just keep in mind that imported targets are libraries that are *not built by our project*.
 It is a very convenient way to express already built binaries as a CMake compliant target, and it is exactly what we do here.

-> Configuration files essentially about creating an `IMPORTED` target for the user.
+> Configuration files are essentially about creating an `IMPORTED` target for the user.

 As you probably guessed, we have to create this file for our maths library.
 But don't worry CMake will do most of the job.